Individuals from groups listed in NOT-OD-20-031 are highly encouraged to submit applications.

 - Be a Citizen or Permanent Resident of the United States

-- Have a research focus that is centered on heart, lung, blood, or sleep disorders research; health disparities research relevant to heart, lung, blood, or sleep disorders; or relevant research methodologies and approaches specific to these areas
+- Have a research focus that is centered on heart, lung, blood, or sleep disorders; health disparities relevant to heart, lung, blood, or sleep disorders; or relevant research methodologies and approaches specific to these areas including implementation science.

 - Career tracking for up to ten years after training is completed